-The average hospital stay for a joint replacement patient is two days after surgery.
-If you have your surgery Monday morning, you will likely go home on Wednesday.
-On the day of your surgery, you’ll check in at Deaconess Gateway Hospital two hours before surgery time, and then you’ll be prepped for surgery.
+The average hospital stay for a joint replacement patient is 1-2 days after surgery.
+On the day of your surgery, you’ll check in at Deaconess Gateway Hospital 2.5 hours before surgery time, and then you’ll be prepped for surgery.
 The surgery itself takes between one and two hours.

-After surgery, you’ll be in recovery for a little while, then moved to your room on the fifth floor, tower B at Deaconess Gateway.
+After surgery, you’ll be in recovery for a little while, then moved to your room on the fifth floor in the Orthopedic and Neuroscience Hospital.
 Later that day, you’ll likely be taking your first steps with your new joint--almost everyone is up and moving the day of their surgery.

 After surgery, what is the physical therapy schedule?

 While hospitalized, patients go to group therapy twice a day with other joint replacement patients.
 This group approach works well, as people feel encouraged and motivated by being with each other--there’s a “we’re all in this together” feeling.
 Most patients have a partner or coach with them during their therapy sessions.
 This is often a spouse or other family member or friend.